 These are meat types certified by FDA and USDA.
 They have the label “USDA Certified Organic.”
 There are a lot of concerns that you need to fulfill before you get approval to produce organic meat.

-First, the land has to be free from all unwanted compounds before their farms can be certified.
+First, the land must be free from all unwanted compounds before the farms can be certified.
 This inspection occurs every three years.
-Farmers must also go through regular audits and reviews before they get the certifications.
+Farmers must also undergo regular audits and reviews before they get the certifications.

 Thus, organic meat guarantees that the food is free from toxic chemicals, pesticides, antibiotics, synthetic hormones, preservatives, artificial additives, and GMOs.